 As the Oversight Committee holds a hearing on the “Use of Confidential Informants at ATF and DEA,” Congressman Lynch called for robust congressional oversight into the selection and use of confidential informants by DEA, ATF, and other federal law enforcement agencies.

 Congressman Lynch sent a letter to Oversight and Government Reform Committee Chairman Jason Chaffetz calling for the committee to reassert its jurisdiction and begin a bipartisan investigation to examine reports that Russia engaged in cyberespionage to interfere with the 2016 United States presidential election.

 Congressman Stephen F. Lynch released the following statement on the so-called American Health Care Act.

-Congressman Lynch announced the opening of “An Artistic Discovery,” the 2015 Annual Congressional Art Competition.
+Congressman Lynch announced the opening of “An Artistic Discovery,” the 2017 Congressional Art Competition.
 This competition is open to all high school students who reside in the 8th Congressional District.
 The winner will have his or her work displayed in the United States Capitol for a full year.

 Rep. Lynch Introduces Bipartisan Legislation to Preserve Peace Corps and AmeriCorps VISTA Volunteers’ Federal Service Eligibility